 - Day 14-21: Start cycling and increase walking (10-15 minutes daily).
 Commence using the seated calf raise machine three times/week.

 - Day 21-28: Add standing weighted calf raises to seated calf raises.
-Continue cycling, swimming, and walking faster (greater than 20 minutes).
+Continue cycling, swimming, and walking at a faster pace for more than 20 minutes.

 - Day 28-42: Start progressive walk/run program.